Tropical Forests in Our Daily Lives

 The forest regularly saves our global food supply by offering new, disease-resistant crops.
 Although we have sampled only a tiny fraction of the potential foods that tropical forests offer, they already have a profound influence on our diet.
-An astounding number of fruits (bananas, citrus), vegetables (peppers, okra), nuts (cashews, peanuts), drinks (coffee, tea, cola), oils (palm, coconut), flavorings (cocoa, vanilla, sugar, spices) and other foods (beans, grains, fish) originated in and around the rainforest.
+An astounding number of fruits and vegetables (bananas, citrus, cassava, avocado), nuts (cashews, brazil nuts), drinks (coffee, tea), oils (palm, coconut), flavorings (cocoa, vanilla, sugar, spices) and other foods originated in and around the rainforest.

 If we are not careful though, our appetites for these products could destroy the source from which they came as unsustainable farming methods continue to be a major cause of rainforest destruction and pollution worldwide.
 We can enjoy the rainforest food basket if we support Earth-friendly farming -- a balanced agricultural approach that may draw on both local farming traditions and cutting-edge science.